 - The citizens who have a valid, multiple-entry Schengen visa that has been previously used in one of the Schengen states, or all citizens that have a permit for a stay in one of the Schengen states.

 All the citizens that have a valid multiple-entry visa issued by countries like the US and UK and have used the visa, or have a permit of stay in these two countries.

-Citizens from a group of countries can enter Albania without a short-term stay visa (Type C) for tourism or private reasons during the official summer season 2019.
+Citizens from a group of countries can enter Albania without a short-term stay visa (Type C) for tourism or private reasons during the official summer season.